 2. To Your Carrier

-You can also copy and paste the suspicious message to 7726 (SPAM).
+You can also copy and paste the suspicious message and text it to 7726 (SPAM).
 Your wireless provider will then send you an automated message acknowledging receipt.
-In my case, T-Mobile replied, saying “We’ve got it from here.”
+In my case, T-Mobile replied, saying “We’ll take it from here.”

 3. To the Government

 You can also report spam text messages online to the U.S. government, specifically the FTC.
 Visit ftc.gov/complaint.
-From there, all you have to do is select the category from the FTC Complaint Assistant.
+From there, all you have to do is select the appropriate category and file the complaint.

 Spam text messages aren’t just costing you time and attention, they can cost you money.
 That’s why it’s important to stop them as soon as you can.